-- An established journal, listed by PEP, bringing together the interests of all professionals who draw on psychoanalytic perspectives in their work with
+- An established Journal, listed by PEP, bringing together the interests of professionals who draw on psychoanalytic perspectives in their work with couples and families.

 - An international journal presenting ideas and experiences of clinical practitioners from around the world.

-- A welcoming journal offering a forum for those seeking closer connection with others in their field.
+- A welcoming journal offering opportunities for first-time writers and a forum for those seeking closer connection with others in their field.

-Couple and Family Psychoanalysis: Volume 10 Number 1 – Special Issue: Musical Connections
+Couple and Family Psychoanalysis: Volume 10 Number 2

 Couple and Family Psychoanalysis is an international journal sponsored by The Tavistock Institute of Medical Psychology, which aims to promote the theory and practice of working with couple and family relationships from a psychoanalytic perspective.